Connect with others who understand.

 One MyPsoriasisTeam member explained it this way: “The backs of my calves are scratched to death.
 Then comes the burn, and they feel like they are on fire.”

-Sometimes, psoriasis on the legs can cause enough discomfort to disrupt sleep.
+For many people, leg psoriasis isn’t just uncomfortable — it can interfere with everyday life, including sleep.
 “This psoriasis is all over me.
 Both knees hurt and the top of my thighs.
 I don’t sleep at night,” one team member said.

-Psoriasis can limit the physical positions you’re comfortable in.
-Another MyPsoriasisTeam member said, “I have a bad bout of it on the back of my thighs.
+When your legs itch or burn, it can be hard to find a comfortable position.
+Some people with psoriasis on their thighs or calves have trouble sitting, standing, or lying down for long.
+A MyPsoriasisTeam member said, “I have a bad bout of it on the back of my thighs.
 It hurts to sit, and I can’t stand for long periods.”
-When your legs itch and burn, it can be hard to find a comfortable position.

-Psoriasis on the legs can affect the way you feel about your appearance.
+Psoriasis symptoms on the legs can affect the way you feel about your appearance.
 As one MyPsoriasisTeam member put it, “I have it badly on my calves, so I always wear a long dress or pants.”
-Covering it up can make you feel better about it, and wearing the right fabrics might help your skin feel better.

 What Causes Psoriasis on the Legs?

 The precise cause of psoriasis is not currently known.
 Researchers believe that the immune system becomes overactive, which causes changes to your skin.
 For instance, plaque psoriasis causes the skin cells to multiply too quickly.
 This causes a buildup of skin cells, which appear as the plaques, scales, and flakes that you see.
-Researchers don’t yet have a way to determine where your psoriasis will occur, so there’s no way to know what causes it to show up on your legs specifically.
+Researchers don’t yet have a way to determine where a person’s psoriasis symptoms will appear, so there’s no way to know what causes it to show up on your legs specifically.

 Treatment for Psoriasis on the Legs

-There are many treatments available for psoriasis on the legs.
+How do you treat psoriasis on the lower legs?
+Many treatment options are available.
 Your dermatology team should be able to help you find a treatment or combination of treatments adjusted to your type of psoriasis, severity, presence of other diseases, body type, lifestyle, and needs.
-Treatment should be completely explained, especially about the way it's administered and possible side effects.
+Treatment should be completely explained, especially about the way it’s administered and possible side effects.

 Topical Treatments